ssozcan/Clean-and-Tidy-Dataset/CodeBook.md

 * First two columns are activity and subject.
 Remaining 66 columns are the selected measurements as described below.

 ## The variables
-* The variables are a set of masurements consisting of either a mean or a standard deviation measurement selected from the main data set of 561 variables
+* The variables are a set of masurements consisting of either a mean or a standard deviation measurement selected from the main data set of 561 variables: